The difference between IMS, WMS, ERP, BI, and Inact

 But it is not that simple.

-An ERP is built for administration.
+An ERP is built for management and control.

 An IMS is built for planning.